ShivamThukral/LUKS-Encryption/README.md

 	- EFI System Partition (label: EFI-SP, filesystem: fat32, size: 128MiB) Once all partitions are successfully formed, we start to encrypt new partitions /dev/sdaX (rootfs) and /dev/sdaY (home) using the terminal.

-** Aside: **
+**Additional Comments:**

-- ** Why 5 partitions? **
+- **Why 5 partitions?**
-	- ** Boot Partition: ** All the files required to boot your computer is kept on different partition, called the Boot partition.
+	- **Boot Partition:** All the files required to boot your computer is kept on different partition, called the Boot partition.
-	- ** Root Partitiion: ** This is where the OS will be installed.
+	- **Root Partitiion:** This is where the OS will be installed.
 You really don’t need to give lots of space to root partition.
 In my experience 100 GB is more than enough.
-	- ** Data Partition: ** If you have chosen to hold your data in the same partition as the system partition, skip this step and proceed.
+	- **Data Partition:** If you have chosen to hold your data in the same partition as the system partition, skip this step and proceed.
 I would strongly recommend you to keep data and system partion separate.
-	- ** GRUB Partitiion: **  GRUB bootloader is the software that loads the Linux kernel.
+	- **GRUB Partitiion:**  GRUB bootloader is the software that loads the Linux kernel.
 You'll be prompted by the GRUB menu which can contain a list of the operating systems installed (in the case of dual boot.)
-	- ** EFI System Partion:**  A special partition required for a computer with UEFI to be able to boot.
+	- **EFI System Partion:**  A special partition required for a computer with UEFI to be able to boot.
 This step is only if your computer doesn't already have an ESP.
 If your computer already has an ESP, skip this step and proceed.

-- ** Number of drives? **
+- **Number of drives?**
 	- If you have two drives (like my case), install Boot, Root, GRUB and EFI System Partition on the SDD and Data Partiion on the HDD.

-- ** Why Boot Parition in separate? **
+- **Why Boot Parition in separate?**
 Initially, I had Boot and Root partition mounted on a single partition.
 With this partition scheme I was not able to successfully install Ubuntu.
 Using an encrypted Boot directory make things more complicated and I decided to keep my Boot directory unencrypted.
 One benefit of having a separate Boot partition from the regular Root partition is that you can reduce on-disk file system complexity, which reduces the demands on the boot loader to bootstrap the kernel.